 Support is always available at MTS for students, faculty, and staff who need assistance with personal and familial concerns of a confidential nature.
-When necessary, we will help with referral to outside counselors for short and long-term counseling, crisis intervention, and psychological consultation.
-Those seeking such support may speak with the professor of pastoral care, the director of student services, or another member of the faculty or staff.
+MTS employs a chaplain, Rev. Bindy Snyder, who is available for such concerns, or, when necessary, we will help with referral to outside counselors for short and long-term counseling, crisis intervention, and psychological consultation.
+Those seeking such support may speak with Rev. Snyder, director of student services, or another member of the faculty or staff.